sxjczzl/Homebrew-brew/docs/Manpage.md

 ## USING HOMEBREW BEHIND A PROXY

 Homebrew uses several commands for downloading files (e.g. `curl`, `git`, `svn`).
 Many of these tools can download via a proxy.
-It's common for these tools to read proxy parameters from environment variables.
+It’s common for these tools to read proxy parameters from environment variables.

 For the majority of cases setting `http_proxy` is enough.
 You can set this in